pramnora/qb64/cryptography/rot13/README.md

 It is certainly worthwhile noting that, quite often, in the computing world;
 what truly matters most...is NOT the programming language itself;
 this is because many different programming languages can be used to solve exactly the same task;
-so, it really doesn't matter if we write the code using:
+so, it really doesn't matter if we were to write the code using:
 C/C++/Java/Javascript/Python/BASIC/LOGO/SCRATCH/-etc.;
 instead, what really matters is our careful *understanding* of the underlying 'step by step' **ALGORITHM**;
 an **ALGORITHM** meaning...